India Agrochemicals Industry Analysis by Mordor Intelligence

 Fertilizers lead with 55.2% of revenue in 2024, reflecting continued reliance on conventional nutrients.

-How fast are biological inputs growing?
+How fast are fruits and vegetables segment is growing?

 Which region shows the strongest growth outlook?